 For all our authors in the program, we’ve provided answers to some commonly asked questions below.
 If you still have questions or there’s anything else we can assist you with, please contact Scribd support and let us know!

-A: The short answer: when a member reads a certain percentage of your book, you get paid as if you had sold the book in an ebook retail store.
+A: The short answer: when a subscriber reads a certain percentage of your book, you get paid as if you had sold the book in an ebook retail store.
 But there’s more to your royalty terms than this.
 Scribd has signed distribution agreements with each of our publishing partners, and we recommend you direct questions about specific payment terms to the distributor you've chosen.

 Q: Are my books available for free on Scribd?